lqhuang/typed-settings/docs/guides.rst

 When you just pass an application name to :func:`click_options()` (as in the example above), it uses :func:`default_loaders()` to get the default loaders and :func:`default_converter()` to get the default converter.

-You can pass your own list of loaders instead of the app name like this:
+Instead of passing an app name, you can pass your own list of loaders to :func:`click_options()`:

 .. code-block:: python